- Age / Gender:

 - All Stats >

 Hi.
 I'm Andrew.
-Audio portal junkie since 2010.
+Audio portal junkie since 2010, supporter since January 2017.
 I always want to improve what I do!
-I make music, run the NGAUC, and am active in the writing forum/the WNG.
-I <3 you NG!
-"Knowledge is freedom; guilt is knowledge; freedom is guilt." ~TL Formerly "TheDoor6"
+I make music, run the NGAUC, and am active in the writing forum.
+I love this site, and I want to make it the best I can. :) Formerly TheDoor6

 - Community Stats